viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 Determines whether or not the number of elements in the sequence is lesser than or equal to the given integer.

+### BindByIndex

+Extracts elements from a sequence according to a a sequence of indices.

+This method has 2 overloads.

 ### Choose

 Applies a function to each element of the source sequence and returns a new